 :PlugUpdate command.
 Using this command will update all the plugins.

-Let's say that out of all the plugins that you have installed, you only wish to update a couple ones, selectively.
+Let's say that out of all the plugins that you have installed, you only wish to update a few, selectively.
 To update specific plugins, you can add the plugin names after the

 :PlugUpdate like so: